Profile of Manugistics Software for Supply Chain Management

 JDA has always been focused on retail clients and the JDA Fulfillment solution offers retail clients a tool to ensure that the correct items are in the correct distribution centers at the correct time.
 The JDA Fulfillment solution leverages forecast and end customer demand signals to create a multi-level replenishment plan down to the store level.

 The fulfillment process commences with the setting of inventory policy decisions using safety stock strategies.
-Subsequently, the store-level forecasts are used to determine distribution requirements that pull product through distribution centers.
+Subsequently, the store-level forecasts are used to determine the distribution requirements that pull product through distribution centers.

 The JDA Fulfillment solution offers the following key capabilities: